 Online shoppers have come to expect easy and smooth transactions when buying online.
-Make your online store the best it can be by making sure your site is optimised to convert visitors into customers and has the bandwidth to handle any increase in traffic on sale days.
+Make your online store the best it can be by optimising your site to convert visitors into customers and make sure it has the bandwidth to handle any increase in traffic on sale days.

-Some eCommerce platforms such as Shopify allow you to add an app to email visitors who abandon their shopping carts on your website.
+Some eCommerce platforms, such as Shopify, allow you to email visitors who abandon their shopping carts on your website.
 It will give you one last chance to remind customers that their items are still waiting and even offer a coupon.

 Adding a click-and-collect option to your shop website gives customers the convenience of online shopping while saving both you and the customer the time and cost involved in shipping.
 It also means getting to interact face-to-face with your online customers and getting a faster turnover of customers in your store.

-Research by Salesforce found that US-based store chains that offered curbside, drive-and-collect or in-store pick up options had 26% more digital sales than retailers that didn’t during the first part of Cyber Week.
+Research by Salesforce found that US-based chain stores that offered curbside, drive-and-collect or in-store pick-up options had 26% more digital sales than retailers that didn’t during the first part of Cyber Week.

-The key to making this work is accurate stock levels that update in real-time and processes that allow you or your employees to reserve items as soon as an order comes through.
+The key to click and collect is accurate stock levels that update in real-time and processes that allow you or your employees to reserve items as soon as an order comes through.

 Think about the type of consumers you might get for each sale and what they might be shopping for.